Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

 ## Scope of the thesis

-To limit the scope of this master thesis, only 3 of these goals will be researched in-depth, 2 of which have been combined into 1 multipurpose model.
+To limit the scope of this master thesis, only the first three of these goals will be researched in-depth, the first two have been combined into 1 multipurpose model.

+ - A model to gauge the cardiovascular fitness level of the user.
+Re-applying this model during different stages of the coaching period would be able to gauge the increase and decrease of the fitness level.

  - A model capable of classifying the state of the user.
 Are they resting, active, recovering, under intense exertion, ...

- - A model to gauge the cardiovascular fitness level of the user.
-Re-applying this model during different stages of the coaching period would be able to gauge the increase and decrease of the fitness level.

 The primary measurement used is Heart Rate Variability (HRV).
 This is the minuscule variability in the time between heartbeats and is the result of a multitude of complex interactions between various hormonal and nervous systems of the body.
 HRV has been a subject of research in the medical community and can be used to predict various cardiovascular diseases or conditions.
 Current generation heart rate monitors can monitor HRV to a respectable degree compared to medical-grade electrocardiogram machines, so the timing is right to attempt to reappropriate the existing HRV research for cardiovascular fitness and machine learning.
 This however excludes the increasingly popular "smartwatches" that monitor heartrate using the less accurate light-based PPG method, as this method is incapable of measuring HRV.

 ## Why only heart rate

 While modern smartphones are almost always equipped with various sensors that can facilitate data-gathering (such as accelerometers, pedometers, GPS-trackers, ...), this thesis will focus on heart rate and its variability only.
-HRV has been a subject of research in the medical community and has been shown to be a marker of conditions such as epilepsy, Parkinson, multiple sclerosis [@Cygankiewicz2013], stress resilience [@Dong2018], and even sudden death from cardiac causes [@Bassan2005].
+HRV has been shown to be a marker of conditions such as epilepsy, Parkinson, multiple sclerosis [@Cygankiewicz2013], stress resilience [@Dong2018], and even sudden death from cardiac causes [@Bassan2005].

 Closer related to the subject of a fitness coach, it has been shown that habitual aerobic exercise plays a role in maintaining augmented HRV [@DeMeersman], that HRV is likely to be sensitive to training adaptation [@Buchheit2014] and that HRV might be a better measure of cardiovascular fitness than post-exercise Heart Rate Recovery [@Buchheit2006].